ndreckshage/buzzword-booklist/README.md

 ## TODOS

-- rename slug to key in various places
 - update schema so that it returns the actual layout types ....
+- layout edit
 - layout create
-- layout edit
+- add markdown support for hero
 - add created by component on book carousels
 - add cretaed by component on layouts